You Could Release Equity Even When Under 55

-For customers from 21 to 75 years old we have our equity remortgage or second mortgage solutions available - these could enable you to release funds from £5,000 to £500,000.from your home or even a property you rent out (buy to let), with payments spread over a term to suit you to keep them affordable.
+For customers from 21 to 75 years old we have our lenders equity remortgage or second mortgage solutions available - these could enable you to release funds from £5,000 to £500,000 from your home or even a property you rent out (buy to let), with payments spread over a term to suit you to keep them affordable.
 We can also arrange alternative specialist loan options enabling the release of equity from your property.

 First Choice Finance customers have already obtained over £1 Billion and every quotation is provided for free - so choose us for confidential mortgage and equity release advice on remortgages and equity release schemes from our leading & specialist lenders.
-Call freephone on 0800 298 300 or dial 0333 003 1505 (mobile friendly) for a confidential no obligation talk with our UK finance team.
+Call freephone on 0800 298 3000 or dial 0333 003 1505 (mobile friendly) for a confidential no obligation talk with our UK finance team.
 Alternatively fill in our short on line enquiry form and we will call you when convenient.
 Whether you have a good credit profile, a fair one with slight blemishes or even if you have adverse / bad credit and whatever your reason for requiring some funds we could still help you.

 Releasing Equity from Your Home With A RemortgageSo how does it all work?
-Even with the recent economic downturn, many house prices are still a lot higher than they were many years ago.
+Even with the recent economic roller coaster, house prices are now a lot higher than they were many years ago.
 Also over those years many of you will have been reducing what you owe on your mortgage by making monthly payments.
-This means that in some cases your property may be worth far more than your mortgage amount is.
+This means that in some cases your property may be worth far more than you owe on your mortgage.
 This could also be the case if you are almost at the end of your existing mortgage term and have almost paid the balance off.
 The resulting factor is that you have a property that could be worth significantly more money than you owe on it.
 The relative amount owed on your home versus the current value of it is called the loan to value (LTV) of a property.
 To calculate your property`s LTV head over to our mortgage calculators page.

-Therefore you can look to raise money against your property through the use of a remortgage.
-This would raise your existing mortgage but in the process will have released funds against your property that otherwise you wouldn`t have had access to.
+The difference between what you owe and the value of the property is termed the `equity` you have in a property and some of this can be released via the use of a remortgage or other equity release solutions.
+Therefore you can look to release money against your property through the use of a remortgage.
+This would increase your existing mortgage balance but in the process will have released funds against your property that otherwise you wouldn`t have had access to.
 Mortgages of any kind are of course a serious commitment and careful consideration should be taken of the risks involved before arranging borrowing against your home.

-Home Improvements - A remortgage could be used to raise money for home improvements, so if you are looking at modernizing the kitchen, extending the house, adding a conservatory, converting your loft, installing a downstairs bathroom for ease of use or any other home improvement project you may be considering, a remortgage from First Choice Finance could help you achieve your goal.
+Home Improvements - A remortgage could be used to obtain money for home improvements, so if you are looking at modernizing the kitchen, extending the house, adding a conservatory, converting your loft, installing a downstairs bathroom for ease of use or any other home improvement project you may be considering, a remortgage from First Choice Finance could help you achieve your goal.
 Whether it is to increase the value of the property, to accommodate a growing family or to make it more suited to you

 New Car - Although people`s first thought is often a car loan, if you have equity in your home a remortgage could be an alternative way of raising the cash then you can choose which car you want from whatever car dealer or private seller you choose.
 If you release equity from your home the money can be used for almost any purpose including buying a new car.